Police & Courts

 Payment may be made in cash, money order, certified check, bank check.
 Fines/Surcharges for Penal Law offenses cannot be made by credit card.

-If the offense is a traffic violation, you can enter a plea of guilty or not guilty by mail
+If the offense is a traffic violation, you can enter a plea of guilty or not guilty by mail, OR contact the District Attorney’s Office to request a reduction.
+You can access the DA’s office through their website at this link: Chemung County DA’s Office

-- To enter a plea of guilty, complete PART A of the Uniform Traffic Ticket.
-(See diagram) You must include your current mailing address.
+- To enter a plea of guilty, you must include your current mailing address.
 You must date and sign where indicated.
 Return the ticket to Horseheads Village Court by mail or in person to the Court office, or appear in person before the Judge on the date of your scheduled appearance.
 If you mail the ticket, the court will contact you by mail of the fine(s) and mandatory surcharge(s) assessed.
 If your mailing address changes, YOU MUST NOTIFY THE COURT.

-- To enter a plea of not guilty, complete PART B of the Uniform Traffic Ticket.
-(See diagram) You must include your current mailing address.
+- To enter a plea of not guilty, you must include your current mailing address.
 You must date and sign where indicated.
 Return the ticket to Horseheads Village Court within 48 hours of receipt.

 - When the Court receives your not guilty plea, you will be notified by the Court and scheduled for the first available court appearance.
 You will be given the opportunity to proceed to a pretrial conference with the Assistant District Attorney or to trial.